-Gavin Kealey is acknowledged to be one of England’s leading Commercial QCs practising at the English Bar.
+Gavin Kealey is acknowledged to be one of England & Wales’s leading Commercial Queen’s Counsel practising at the English Bar.
 Gavin is a Deputy High Court Judge assigned to the Commercial Court in London (from where he has delivered some important judgments), and also Head of Chambers at 7 King’s Bench Walk, one of London’s premier set of barristers’ chambers for significant commercial disputes.

-Gavin specialises in all areas of commercial law and has considerable expertise in contentious litigation in court (at trial and on appeal to all appellate tribunals including the Supreme Court and Privy Council) and in international arbitrations – with particular emphasis on contractual disputes of all kinds: commercial litigation, insurance/reinsurance, aviation, share sales, financial services and banking, oil and gas, civil fraud, conflicts of laws, sports law, share sales, joint venture disputes and corporate/share valuations, and professional negligence.
+Gavin specialises in all areas of commercial law and has considerable expertise in contentious litigation in court (at trial and on appeal to all appellate tribunals including the Supreme Court and Privy Council) and in international arbitrations – with particular emphasis on contractual disputes of all kinds: commercial litigation, insurance/reinsurance, aviation, financial services and banking, oil and gas, civil fraud, professional negligence, shipping, conflicts of laws, sports law, share sales, joint venture disputes and corporate/share valuations.

-Recent cases include a major case before the Court of Appeal on issues of fundamental importance in the law of contract EWCA Civ 596, a four week hearing in the Commercial Court on aviation leasing EWHC 3315 (Comm), a share sale appeal EWCA Civ 2744, an Insolvency Act 1986 appeal, an oil & gas appeal EWCA Civ 25, two trusts cases in the Privy Council UKPC 44, and UKPC 34, international arbitrations (as counsel and as arbitrator) in the UK and Bermuda involving toxic chemicals, medical malpractice, pharmaceutical products, (2013 – 2017), US litigation and international arbitration involving medical devices (2016/7), international aviation arbitration (2016/7), Ace Capital v Brit & QBE LRIR 253, a series of arbitrations in New Zealand (2013 – 2015) on behalf of NZ insureds arising out of the Christchurch earthquakes, acting for BAT Industries in defending billion dollar claims relating to environmental pollution caused by PCBs in Missouri and Michigan (2012 – 2014), claims exceeding $100 million against US manufacturers of toxic products (2013 – 2015), and also acting in punitive damages indemnity claim following a fatal aircraft disaster (2014).
+Other cases have involved toxic chemicals, medical malpractice, hip implants, pharmaceutical products, (2013 – 2019), US litigation and international arbitration involving medical devices (2016/7), international aviation arbitration (2016/7), Ace Capital v Brit & QBE LRIR 253, a series of arbitrations in New Zealand (2013 – 2015) on behalf of NZ insureds arising out of the Christchurch earthquakes, acting for BAT Industries in defending billion dollar claims relating to environmental pollution caused by PCBs in Missouri and Michigan (2012 – 2014), claims exceeding $100 million against US manufacturers of toxic products (2013 – 2015), and also acting in punitive damages indemnity claim following a fatal aircraft disaster (2014).

 Gavin Kealey’s well-known skills of analysis and his experience have made him a sought after leader in difficult and substantial financial litigation.
 Banking and Finance work forms a small but significant part of his considerable practice.